bryanbraun/bryanbraun.github.io/_posts/2022-05-11-from-sparkbox-to-formidable.md

 Fortunately, I've been sleeping better recently.
 I'm now 3 months into my new role as a (Frontend) Software Engineer at [Formidable](https://formidable.com/) and I'm confident that it was the right choice.
 It feels good!

 Change can be intimidating, but it has been necessary for every great opportunity I've had.
-I think its always going to be like that.
+Its always going to be like that.